RikuyaChiba/pomodoro-timer/README.md

 ![スクリーンショット 2022-08-16 0 09 59](https://user-images.githubusercontent.com/107483623/184663761-d9637562-924d-412a-875a-6a0753507808.png)

 ## What is pomodoro
 Pomodoro is the time management technique to focus work, study etc..
-It uses a kitchen timer to break work into intervals, typically 25 minutes in length, separated by short breaks.
+It uses a timer to break work into intervals, typically 25 minutes in length, separated by short breaks.
 Each interval is known as a pomodoro,

 ## Usage